Share this article

 Sophie Reeve

-Why not turn mealtimes into quality time with your pup at one of the best dog-friendly restaurants Boston has to offer?
-Well-behaved four-pawed pals are welcome on these patios, just remember to keep them leashed and never leave them unattended.
+Why not turn mealtimes into quality time at one of the dog-friendly restaurants in Boston below?
+Just remember to keep your dog leashed, never leave them unattended, and check with a staff member before finding a table with your pup.

 Yankee Lobster